influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb-cloud.md

 ---
 title: InfluxDB Cloud monthly updates
-description: Important changes and and what's new in each InfluxDB Cloud 2.0 update.
+description: Important changes and what's new in each InfluxDB Cloud 2.0 update.
 weight: 101
 menu:
   v2_0_ref: